mdinger/rules/README.md

 works properly, it can be experimented with even if it isn't used seriously.
-This is important because while regular regex are kinda powerful, they are really difficult to read, may do many non-obvious things, and things like literal whitespacing makes large regex really difficult to work with.
-Rules changes a lot of those aspects and so hopefully makes them much more usable.
+This is important because while regular regex are kinda powerful, they are really difficult to read, may do many non-obvious things, and things like literal whitespacing makes large regex really difficult to work with. rules changes a lot of those aspects and so hopefully makes them much more usable.

 The cargo built docs are not necessarily current with the library.
 I scope out the